AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-I.md

 * Consider downgrading your constraint on mixpanel_flutter: flutter pub add mixpanel_flutter:^2.2.0
 ```

 It's difficult to resist the urge to bang your head on the desk when you encounter an error like this.
 This is how Flutter reports a dependency conflict.
 A dependency conflict, while frustrating, is nothing uncommon.
 Even more so when using a cross-platform framework, where you have to depend on third-party implementations of some popular libraries.
 But this one is incredibly ridiculous.
-Before diving into it, Lets take a brief look at how packages work in Flutter.
+But, before diving into it, Lets take a brief look at how packages work in Flutter.

-There are two ways to develop a flutter package that relies on platform-specific APIs:
+There are two ways to develop a flutter package that relies on native APIs:

 **1) The simple approach:**